-Sailors and Coast Guardsman may self-refer to the program or be referred by family members, command leadership or medical providers.
+Sailors and Coast Guardsmen may self-refer to the program or be referred by family members, command leadership or medical providers.

-During a wounded warrior's transition, the support team maintains regular contact (through the Navy Wounded Warrior – Safe Harbor call center) with the veteran to address any non-medical needs that arise and to provide information about available benefits and assistance in applying for them.
+During a wounded warrior's transition, the support team maintains regular contact (through the Navy Wounded Warrior call center) with the veteran to address any non-medical needs that arise and to provide information about available benefits and assistance in applying for them.
 The support team connects with veterans once a month for one year after separation, and twice a year thereafter.

 Numquam Navigare Solus – Never to Sail Alone

 Sailors and Coast Guardsmen may self-refer to Navy Wounded Warrior, or be referred by a family member, their command leadership or their medical team.
 Contact the Navy Wounded Warrior call center at 855-NAVY WWP / 855-628-9997, or email email@example.com.